bplmaps/lmec-main-site/content/education/k12/school-visits.md

 **Transportation and Parking:**

-Unfortunately, the Central Library in Copley Square does not offer reserved off-street parking.
+Unfortunately, the Central Library in Copley Square does not offer reserved off-street parking for buses or other vehicles.
 However, several garages are within walking distance of the Leventhal Center, and two-hour metered street parking, though often occupied, is available throughout the Back Bay.

+We recommend taking the MBTA to the Leventhal Map and Education Center when convenient.
 Use the [MBTA Trip Planner](https://www.mbta.com/trip-planner) for more information on traveling by transit.

 **Lunch:**